Ronid1/Ronid1/README.md

-### Hi there 👋
+### Hi I'm Roni 👋

+- A Full-Stack Software Engineer with a background in design and project management
-I'm a Software Engineer passionate about software design and ux
+- I am passionate about both software design and visual design, creating beautiful and intuitive user experiences through well-thought-out code
+- I view software development as the ultimate mesh between my creative and technical skills

 <a href="https://github.com/anuraghazra/github-readme-stats">